Haryana IPS officer's 'suicide': Rohtak SP transferred; family refuses consent for post-mortem

 The Congress leader said if justice cannot be ensured in the case of a senior IPS officer, what would be the fate of a common man.

-Addressing a gathering of party workers in Panchkula, Haryana Chief Minister Saini said he has assured Kumar's family of justice and asked the opposition Congress not to play politics over this issue.
+Selja said, "If the family of a decorated officer like Puran Kumar could not get justice, then where does it leave hope for Dalits and the poor."
+Addressing a gathering of party workers in Panchkula, Haryana Chief Minister Saini said he has assured the IPS officer's family of justice and asked the opposition Congress not to play politics over this issue.

 "I had said that we will probe it (the matter) and after investigation, whoever is found guilty, action will certainly be taken against him.
 No matter how big a person he may be," said Saini.